-In 2003, I co-founded The Spiritual Cinema Circle, a DVD distribution business that is now in its eighth year with subscribers in over ninety countries.
+In 2003, I co-founded The Spiritual Cinema Circle, a DVD distribution business that is now entering its 13th year with subscribers in over ninety countries.
 Along with our wonderful acquisitions staff, I choose the four films we distribute each month and host the monthly taped discussions about each film.

 I’ve made films with budgets ranging from $500,000 (Indigo) to $90 million (What Dreams May Come).

 Oh, and I used to be a lawyer (but please don’t hold that against me!)